-- HP Procurve 4101gl Switch: Modular
+HP Procurve 4204vl Switch: Modular

 this switch can be fitted with up

 to 4 plug-in modules providing a

-combination of copper or fibre ports.
+combination of copper or fiber ports.

 This is a 3U mains powered switch.

-- HP ProCurve Switch 2824 (J4903A): 20 copper ports and 4 copper or fibre ports.
+- HP ProCurve Switch 2824 (J4903A): 20 copper ports and 4 copper or fiber ports.
 This is a 1U mains powered switch.

-- HP ProCurve Switch 2848 (J4904A): 44 copper ports and 4 copper or fibre ports.
+- HP ProCurve Switch 2848 (J4904A): 44 copper ports and 4 copper or fiber ports.
 This is a 1U mains powered switch.

-- HP ProCurve 600 Redundant
+- HP ProCurve 2800 Redundant

-External PSU (J8168A) for the above
+External PSU (J8168A): This is a

-switches.
-This is a 1U mains powered
+1U mains powered PSU to provide

-box.
+redundant power for the switches.

 One redundant PSU can supply

 redundancy for any one of up to 6

-switches (short cable length only so

-they all have to be in the same place)

-any one switch can have a PSU failure
+switches.
+If any one switch has a

-and the redundant supply will take
+PSU failure, the redundant supply

-over.
-Due to cable length restrictions,
+will take over.
+Due to cable length

-the redundant PSU must be located
+restrictions, the redundant PSU must

-in close proximity to the switches it is
+be located in close proximity to the

-connected to.
+switches it is connected to.